 #3 No maintenance needed

 With an on-site PBX system, you either had to call a technician whenever a problem occurred or ask your own IT team for maintaining the devices, cables, and everything else related to the system.
 Both options were most likely pretty costly.
-Now your IT team, if you have one, can focus on their other duties, as everything related to the cloud platform is handled by the provider - from monitoring and fixing security problems to implementing new features and responding to any issues.
-And as a bonus, you will have access to all of the new systems features and capabilities right after they are implemented, with no technician needed and no extra fees either.
+Now your IT team, if you have one, can focus on their other duties, as everything related to the cloud platform is handled by the provider – from monitoring and fixing security problems to implementing new features and responding to any issues.
+And as a bonus, you will have access to all of the features and capabilities of the new system right after they are implemented, with no technician needed and no extra fees either.

 #4 Exceptional security